ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 - Supports bulk operations on lists
 - Use `extract-single-uu` utility for flexible input handling

+For data enrichment, see:
+- `lines` command in stk_psql for adding line data to headers
+- Pattern #12: Data Enrichment Pattern

 ### 7. Parent-Child Pattern

 For hierarchical relationships within the same table (e.g., project sub-projects):